karllark/dust_extinction/paper/paper.md

 The wavelength dependence of extinction for a model is computed by passing a wavelength or frequency vector with units.
-Each model has a valid wavelength range that is enforced as extrapolation is not supported.
+Each model has a valid wavelength range that is enforced, as extrapolation is not supported.
 The model output is in the standard $A(\lambda)/A(V)$ units where $A(\lambda)$ is the extinction at wavelength $\lambda$ and $A(V)$ is the extinction in the V band.
 Every model has a helper `extinguish` function that alternatively provides the fractional